Peru flag

-The postal code for Chingas is 02342 in Ancash, Antonio Raymondi, Peru.
-The table below lists ZIP codes and postcodes for places within Chingas.
+The Postal Codes (Códigos postales) for Chingas is 02342 in Antonio Raymondi, Ancash, Antonio Raymondi, Peru.
+The table below lists Postal Codes and postcodes for places within Chingas.

 Postal Codes for Places in Chingas